lambdao-dev/lambdao-dev.github.io/_posts/2024-09-16-AdvancedGit.md

 A very long time.
 For security reasons, we had to work on the code through ssh on a rather slow machine, and so we were advised not to pull while they sorted out the situation.

-What happened was that the tests generated hundred of megabytes of data in the project folder.
+What happened was that the tests generated hundreds of megabytes of data in the project folder.
 Somebody committed all that to master, and pushed apparently without noticing anything (was he using an IDE?).
 By the end of the day, they had sorted out the situation.
-The project lead created a new repository from an archive of the day before, and deleted the old one.
+The project lead created a new repository from a zip archive of the day before, and deleted the old one, effectively wiping out the whole history.

 You see, reverting the commit means that the commit is still in history, so the repository will stay with hundreds of megabytes forever.
 Right?